Skip to content Skip to footer

 Reactivity, an offensive campaign and realization that this is perhaps a good thing…

-In response, Radio-Canada launched several offensive advertising campaigns.
+In response, Radio-Canada launched several offensive campaigns.
 Clear, direct messages were broadcast to encourage users to find their information directly on our digital platforms.
 Among the slogans used: “Don't wait for someone to block access to your local news” and “Download the Radio-Canada Ohdio app”.

 Result: the RC Info app recorded a 166% increase in downloads between July 3rd and September 3rd